abila5h/CardReader/README.md

 ```
 ## Code Example

-### The API we used for USB Communication is the Microsoft USB HID API which has these four primary functions
+### The API that is used for USB Communication is Microsoft' USB HID API which has these four functions

 ```
 CreateFile